sriyogesh94/dcos-docs/1.9/administration/installing/update-a-node.md

     ]
     ```

-# Updating nodes by using signal
+# Updating nodes by manually killing agents
 Draining nodes by using terminate signal, SIGUSR1, is easy to integrate with automation tools that can execute tasks on nodes in parallel, for example Ansible, Chef, and Puppet.

-**Warning:** ⁠⁠⁠All tasks that are running on the agent will be killed since you are re-registering a UUID.
-Mesos treats a re-registered agent as a new agent.

 1. [SSH to the agent nodes](/docs/1.9/administration/access-node/sshcluster/).
 1. Stop the agents.